Facts and Figures

 - Agriculture, natural resources and conservation

-IIE's Open Doors 2016 Report tells us that Canada is still the fourth largest source country of international students going to the US, with some 27,000 Canadian student enrolled in US universities in the 2015/2016 academic year.
+IIE's Open Doors 2019 Report tells us that Canada is still the fifth largest source country of international students going to the US, with some 26,000+ Canadian student enrolled in US universities in the 2018/2019 academic year.
 With these high numbers, American universities and colleges are well advised to direct their focus to this market.

-As well, Canadian students are in the top 10 of international students in UK universities, and about 4,700 Canadians were studying in Australian universities in the past year.
+As well, Canadian students are in the top 10 of international students in UK universities (almost 8,000 students), and about 4,700 Canadians were studying in Australian universities in the past year.
 Other popular destinations are New Zealand, Italy, Spain, France, Singapore and Japan, to name a few.

 More and more high schools and universities in Canada are encouraging studying overseas and education consulting is becoming increasingly popular across the country.
 Universities Canada has called for a doubling in the number of undergraduates taking study-abroad programs, to 50,000 a year from the current 25,000.
 (Graduate students are estimated to make up another 15,000 participants a year.).
 And this does not include the numbers of fee-paying students going abroad for whole degree programs.